oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 Following the Stack creation wizard, the subsequent step prompts for variables values.
 Please see the **Input Variables** section above for the variables description.

-Notice that *TENANCY_OCID* and *REGION* have default variables.
+Notice that *TENANCY_OCID* and *REGION* have default values.
 They are automatically picked by ORM based on the executing context.
 The other values used by the OCI provider, *USER_OCID*, *FINGERPRINT*, *PRIVATE_KEY_PATH* and *PRIVATE_KEY_PASSWORD*, marked as optional, must be left blank, as ORM executes with the privileges of the connected user.

 The other defaulted variables, like *VCN_CIDR*, for instance, have their values picked from the stack's variables.tf file and must be reviewed and assigned values as needed.